Time Series Analysis

 - Materialized views -- precompute time-bucketed aggregations

-- TIMECHART command reference -- full TIMECHART syntax
+- every reference -- full every syntax